Skip to content Skip to Programs Navigation

 Puerto Rico

-If you enjoy exploring history’s impact on the present and strive to positively influence the organizations and communities you belong to, join us on this December 2024 Global Immersion Elective to Puerto Rico, U.S.A.
+If you enjoy exploring history’s influence on the present and strive to make a positive impact on the organizations and communities you belong to, join us on this December 2026 Global Immersion Elective to Puerto Rico, U.S.A.
+We’ll be on the island December 13-20, 2026.

-In Chapel Hill and on the island, our class will explore Puerto Rico’s past, present, and future through the lens of organizational Diversity, Equity, Inclusion, and Justice (DEIJ).
-We’ll learn key concepts, trends, and skills related to DEIJ and investigate the ways that culturally complex contexts shape action and impact, both at an individual and organizational level.
-Pre-departure classes will take place in Mod 2, and our immersion will be the week directly following fall finals.
-In addition to company and community engagements, potential program activities include tours of Old San Juan, evening kayaking in a bioluminescent bay, a day trip to Vieques Island, and an excursion in El Yunque National Forest (activities are subject to change).
+In Chapel Hill and on the island, our class will explore Puerto Rico’s past, present, and future through the lens of organizational culture and societal context.
+We’ll learn key concepts, trends, and skills related to organizational culture and investigate the ways that culturally complex contexts shape action and impact at an individual, organizational, and societal level.
+Pre-departure classes will take place in October and November, and our immersion will be the week directly following fall finals.

 For students who believe in the power of individuals and organizations to create real change, this class offers both a space for collective learning and a toolset for value-driven action.